It’s one of the most common misconceptions about visa application: Having a sponsor guarantees approval.

 In reality, in most cases, the opposite is true.
 Having a sponsor can actually lessen your chances at being granted a visa.

 Of course, it’s still on a case-by-case basis.
-Some countries like UAE or Kazakhstan require visitors to have a sponsor before they’re granted a visa.
+Some countries like UAE require visitors to have a sponsor before they’re granted a visa.
 In these countries, a sponsor doesn’t need to be someone you know personally.
 A travel agency or even hotel can serve as one.

 However, for many other countries like South Korea, Canada and the Schengen states, a sponsor is not always a good thing.
 It depends on a variety of factors: your relationship with your sponsor, your sponsor’s socioeconomic status, and your own rootedness here.
 But my rule of thumb is: If you can prove that you can support your trip using your own credentials anyway, better do so on your own, without enlisting the help of a sponsor.